hartzka/CategApp/documentation/documentation.md

 ## What needs to be added to the system to be integrated/extended by another system

 The application can be used or extended by another system.
-It's possible to clone the application, create a new MongoDB database cluster and AWS S3 bucket, and define new env-variables.
+It's possible to clone the application, create a new MongoDB database cluster and an AWS S3 bucket, and define new env-variables.
 The application can be deployed to Heroku or also to another hosting service.
 The application can be extended.
-The code is publically available.
+The code is publicly available.

 ## Evaluation.
 Methodology used for evaluating the system performance, and the key results

-The application has cypress-tests, integration tests and unit tests for testing the performance.
-The application can also be tested manually in Heroku.
+The application has cypress-tests, integration tests, linting and unit tests for testing the performance.
+The GitHub Actions pipeline runs automatically some tests and deploys the application.
+It can also be tested manually in Heroku.
 The application runs smoothly, although some post-operations may take a few seconds.

 ## Avenues for future work

 Future work include maybe some cleaning of the code and tests, and defining more css-rules to make the application visually even better.
-It would also be nice to build a some kind of search bar and more functionalities, like downloading images and registering new users in the application.
+It would also be nice to build a some kind of search bar and more functionalities, like downloading images, although the images can be downloaded by right clicking them.